 The Applebee’s outbreak discussed below is over, and our E. coli lawyers obtained compensation and justice for people sickened.
 If you believe you or a family member has been diagnosed with E. coli food poisoning, contact our law firm to find out if you can sue for compensation using the form below.

 E. coli Outbreak Associated with Certain Applebee’s Restaurants

 Our lawyers filed the first lawsuit against Applebee’s in Minnesota on behalf of a man who contracted an E. coli O111 infection after eating an Oriental Chicken Salad at the Woodbury, MN restaurant in 2014.

 At least 7 people who reported eating at certain Applebee’s restaurants in Minnesota have been diagnosed with E. coli O111, a rare form of the bacteria that causes severe abdominal pain and bloody diarrhea.
 In some cases, the infection can cause severe colitis, pancreatitis, hemolytic uremic syndrome (kidney failure), and other serious health problems.

 The Minnesota Department of Health (MDH) has pinpointed Oriental Chicken Salad served at certain of the Minnesota restaurants as a possible menu item associated with the 7 illnesses.
 There are 6 other people in MN who contracted these infections not associated with Applebee’s.
 This means the contamination of the food that caused the illnesses probably happened before it got to the restaurants.

-“Having represented people sickened with E. coli during the outbreak linked to steaks sold at Applebee’s in 2009, we can say that it is crucially important that the restaurant fully cooperate and immediately respond to additional information as it becomes available,” said Brendan Flaherty, one of our lead lawyers for these cases.
+“Having represented people sickened with E. coli during the outbreak linked to steaks sold at Applebee’s in 2009, we can say that it is crucially important that the restaurant fully cooperate and immediately respond to additional information as it becomes available,” said Fred Pritzker, our lead lawyer for these cases.

 Under federal law, non-intact steak injected with brine is considered adulterated if it is contaminated with certain strains of E. coli.
 This means that a strict liability claim is possible.
 With strict liability, the victim does not need to prove negligence on the part of the restaurant or processor.